 Gone Camping - Tamara Will Wissinger, illustrated by Matthew Cordell 2017

-Siblings Sam and Lucy are off on a camping trip.
+Siblings Sam and Lucy are off on a camping trip with Grandpa.

 Minn and Jake - Janet S. Wong, illustrated by Genvieve Cote 2008

 Tall Minn and small Jake are fifth-graders that form a friendship despite the fact that they reject each other at first sight.
 (For readers ages 8 to 11.)

 Minn and Jake's Almost Terrible Summer - Janet S. Wong, illustrated by Genvieve Cote 2008

 Now ten, Minn and Jake must spend the summer apart--until Minn visits Jake in L.A. and makes thing worse.
 (For readers ages 8 to 11.)

 Running Back to Ludie - Jacqueline Woodson 2001